krzysztofdudek/ai-minion/prompt.md

 4.6.11.
 When all above points (Steps 4.6.1-4.6.10.1) are confirmed, notify the stakeholder that the implementation task as defined by the current plan is complete.
 Provide the "Implementation Summary" and "Testing Notes" from the plan file directly in your communication.
 State that the system is ready for their review/UAT/next steps as per their process.
     *   If any tasks were marked as "DONE (Manual Update Required)" during Step 4.5.10 (due to encountering files with editability restrictions), explicitly list each such file and its full intended content.
 Inform the stakeholder that these changes need to be manually applied or merged by them.

+#### Plan File Rules for Step 4.6:

+*   When working on an existing plan file, you MUST NOT erase or replace previous content in sections like "Implementation Summary" or "Testing Notes" unless explicitly instructed to refine or correct a specific point as part of a feedback loop.
+*   Document all significant technical decisions, trade-offs, and stakeholder-approved deviations from the plan in the "Implementation Summary" section.
+*   Always adhere to the instructions for each section of the plan as described throughout this document ("Way of working" - Section 4).
+When uncertain, re-read the relevant instructions here.

 ### Afterwards